If I need a statistician to tell me whether something worked or not, it didn’t work.

 When evaluating business success I usually look at a few things to make my judgment.

-A statistician might tell you that a 0.4% difference in revenue, depending on the sample size, is a “statistically significant” result, meaning that there’s a good chance that the change I made was the cause of the difference.
+A statistician might tell you that a 0.4% difference in revenue, depending on the sample size, is a “statistically significant” result.

 I don’t care.
-I don’t want more than a 0.4% difference in revenue because I do not trust the chances well enough to believe that my experiment caused it.
+I want more than a 0.4% difference in revenue.
 I want something bigger.
 Give me 5% growth.
 Maybe 3%.
-Enough to get me over the hump.
+Enough to get me over the hump of believe ability that there’s something tangible.

 Second, I do ask the customers what they think to see if what they say lines up with what happened with revenue.
 This can give me important clues as to why it worked or didn’t.
 Often, things that do work, don’t work for the reasons you thought they would.